gax1985/NSCC/NSCC/Operating System Security/2nd Class - Sept. 8th.md

 Desktops are expandable, while laptops are limited in their capacity.

-There are those who favored giant towers, and Macs were more popular as desktops.
+There are those who favoured giant towers, and Macs were more popular as desktops.

 Laptops have less RAM space.